Does perfectionism rule your life? Do you worry about how other people might judge you?

 - “people will only like and accept me if I am perfect”

-- “I must be perfect in certain aspects of my work or my life otherwise I am not a worthwhile human being.”
+- “I must be perfect in certain aspects of my work or my life otherwise I am not a worthwhile person”

-- “it is absolutely catastrophic if I make a mistake or let someone down and it means I am a failure as a human being”
+- “it is absolutely catastrophic if I make a mistake or let someone down.
+It means I am a failure as a human being”

-- “everyone I meet must approve of me and what I do and if they don’t it means I am a terrible person.”
+- “everyone I meet must approve of me and what I do.
+If they don’t it means I am worthless and they will reject me.”

 What can you do about perfectionism?